-Best Cape Town Wine Tour: Why We Chose Uber + Full Itinerary
+Best Cape Town Wine Tour: How We Used Uber for Our Tour

 Love wine and want to experience some of South Africa’s best?
 Visiting these world-class wineries is incredibly accessible.
 Some of the most famous wine regions are just outside of Cape Town, ranging from 20 to 90 minutes depending on where you want to visit.
 Most people elect to do a Cape Town wine tour with a guide, but you can plan your own relaxed day of wine tastings for a fraction of the cost using Uber.
 Here’s how we did it.

 4 Ways to Do a Cape Town Wine Tour

 First, realize there are four ways you can do a Cape Town wine tour.
 All have their pros and cons.
 We actually did two full days of wine tasting, one with Uber and one with a private wine tour.
 If you want to know more about our private tour experience with the highly-rated company La Rochelle, I’ve included the article below.
 It was fun to experience both for different reasons.

 I do NOT recommend this option (unless you are using the spittoon every time).
 Who wants the stress of having to drive after enjoying a wine tasting?